Hescu6/django_blog/README.md

 # Django Blog

-Learning Django framework - blog app
+**Learning Django framework - blog app**
+Scalable blog made with the Django Framework.
+Deployed to an Apache server in an EC2 instance.
+An S3 bucket is used to store images and AWS RDS is used to store content.

 # Script Commands